 Today, plague can be fatal for 90% of those infected if left untreated.
 The CDC said modern antibiotics are effective in treating.

-"Currently, outbreaks of human plague infection continue to occur in rural areas in the western United States, but significantly more cases occur in parts of Africa and Asia," the CDC said.
+“Currently, outbreaks of human plague infection continue to occur in rural areas in the western United States, but significantly more cases are occurring in parts of Africa and Asia,” the CDC said.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous